Usage Guide

 Enable verbose logging:

-export STATA_MCP_DEBUG=1
+export STATA_MCP__IS_DEBUG=true

-uvx stata-mcp --agent
+uvx stata-mcp agent run

 Best Practices